markolauren/sentinel/retentionManager/README.md

 - If not provided in command line, tool will ask your tenant id.
 - Tool will ask to update Az Modules.
 - Log in using your azure credentials + potential conditional access requirements apply.
-(NOTE: for "automatically sign in to all desktop apps and websites on this device" the correct answer mostly is "No, this app only")
-- Choose subscription
+- Choose subscription.
-- Choose Sentinel / Log analytics workspace
+- Choose Sentinel / Log analytics workspace.
-- Work with your tables & retentions
+- Work with your tables & retentions ⚙️
 <br/>

 ### Filter & Choose (use crtl / shift)